DeepRank/deeprank2/README.md

 ```

 The same can be done using a CNN, for example `CnnClassification`.
-Note that in this case the network expects datasets' instances of type `GridDataset`.
+Here a dataset instance of type `GridDataset` is required.

 ```python
 from deeprankcore.trainer import Trainer